cdrischler/nuclear_saturation/README.md

-# Bayesian analysis of the empirical nuclear saturation point
+# Bayesian analysis of the empirical saturation point

 We follow a Bayesian approach with conjugate distributions to extract the *empirical* saturation point from a range of Density Functional Theory (DFT) constraints, including those from relativistic mean field (RMF) theory and Skyrme energy density functionals.